 In the case of company share plans, the purchase price is determined as the preferential price at which the securities were purchased.
 If the securities are granted free of charge, the fiscal value is considered to be zero.
 From the gain thus determined, the costs related to the sale transaction can also be deducted, where applicable (e.g., commissions paid to the intermediary/broker).

-For example, if an employee receives free shares from the employer (or from the parent company), he will not owe income tax or social security contributions for the salary benefit received.
-But he will be required to declare the income he will make if he sells those shares.
+For example, if an employee receives free shares from the employer (or from the parent company), he will not owe income tax or social security contributions for the benefit in kind received.
+But he is required to declare the income he makes out of the sale of the shares.
 At the time of sale, the full amount received from the sale of those shares constitutes a taxable income, from which the costs of the sale transaction (e.g., commissions paid to the intermediary) can be deducted.

 The capital gain derived is taxed as follows: